 Find out more about what research we do here.

 Our graduate program provides the students with the opportunity of conducting, communicating, and publishing original research in chemistry and related fields under the supervision of graduate faculty.

-MS students are expected to communicate the results of their research in the form of a final written thesis, a departmental seminar, thesis defense in front of a chosen committee, and publication in the scientific literature as well as conferences.
+MS students are expected to communicate the results of their research in the form of a final written thesis, a departmental seminar, public thesis defense, and publication in the scientific literature as well as conferences.